makinacorpus/makina-states/doc/ref/formulaes/services/collab/etherpad.rst

 ==============  ================================================  ==============================
 version         Change which version of etherpad is installed.
-'1.3.0' location        Edit the directory in which circus is installed.  locs['apps_dir'] + '/etherpad' apikey          The secret use to encrypt transmissions.
-'SECRET-API-KEY-PLS-CHANGE-ME' title           Title of the server.
+'1.3.0' location        Edit the directory in which circus is installed.  locs['apps_dir'] + '/etherpad' apikey          The secret used to encrypt transmissions.
+'SECRET-API-KEY-PLS-CHANGE-ME' title           The title of the server.
 'Etherpad' ip              Ip on which the server will bind.
 '0.0.0.0' port            Port the server will listen for.
 '9001' dbType          Type of the database.                             'dirty'